-Steven Spielberg’s dinosaur thriller grossed a record $350 million at the box office, demonstrating once again the director’s uncanny insight into what the public – especially the young – will flock to.
+Steven Spielberg’s dinosaur thriller grossed over $900 million worldwide, demonstrating once again the director’s uncanny insight into what the public – especially the young – will flock to.

 There is a perception that all of the dinosaurs in the film are computer-generated, when, in reality, probably two-thirds of the work was puppetry.

 Doctor Ellie Sattler

 Gerald R. Molen